skylancer76/Snuffy_SwiftUI/README.md

   - Vaccination records
   - Diet plans
   - Medication schedules
+-  Connect with other pet owners in the Snuffy community.

 Snuffy ensures secure, seamless connections between pet owners and caretakers, complete with **in-app messaging**, **voice calls**, and **booking confirmations**.